kikeacosta/us_states_excess/README.md

 7. plot and compare a variety of metrics, such as age-standardized excess rates, relative rates, p-scores, and so on some graphs include color coding for governors' political party, others not.

-The main code is in scripts
+The main code is in scripts:

 `00_setup.R`

 `01_excess_age_estimates.R`

 `02_age_standardization_excess_shortfall.R`

 `03_figures.R`

 Each script sources the prior step.
 If you just want to produce the graphs, open step 3, the necessary data objects will be produced.